grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 *Identifier*: `http_load_throughput_limit`
 - **Happens when**:
   k6 detects a throughput limit.
-  The number of active in-flight requests continues to grow as the number of Virtual Users increases, while the request rate (finished requests) flatlines.
+  The number of active in-flight requests continues to grow as the number of Virtual Users increases, while the request rate (finished requests) stays flat.
 - **What it might indicate**:
   The system under test is overloaded, thus resulting in higher response times.
 - **Recommendations**: